lemonjesus/SimpleBinaryPatch/README.md

 ## Requirements

- - A 32-bit integer (if this is not the case for your platform, you will need to modify the code.)
  - An implementation of `memcpy`. `simple_bin_patch.c` includes `string.h` but you might not need to if you have your own implementaion.

  ## API